-Leeds-Bradford-Manchester should be one of the critical focuses of investment in NPR to generate economic growth that both proves the case for and affords further investment.
+Leeds-Bradford-Manchester should be the focus of initial investment in NPR to generate economic growth that both proves the case for and affords further investment.

 Connecting these three centres can potentially increase productivity by 6% and raise the employment rate by 1.5% (50,000 jobs), closing the joblessness gap between the region and the British average.